a-cup-of-devops/invite/README.md

 - Theme (short meaningfull)
 - Theme description, add any sources like links, that can help us to understand problematic better
 - Add short info about yourself
-- Assign issue to www44 user and press the button, submit new issue.

-Depending on our load we will contact you over github issue in max 1 week.
+Depending on our load we will contact you in 1 week max.